Leather Glove Fetish

 - 18th century: Tracey Hutchings-Goetz's 2019 study The Glove as Fetish Object in Eighteenth-Century Fiction and Culture (Eighteenth-Century Fiction 31(2):317) traces how gloves were eroticised in eighteenth-century fiction, standing in for the absent or longed-for hand.

 - 19th–20th centuries: Long evening gloves and fitted leather driving gloves became fashion signifiers of glamour, authority, and mediated touch, a coding that later cinema and couture reinforced.
+The gloved hand became visual shorthand for both the elegant and the sinister, from screen sophisticates to the leather-gloved villain of mid-century thrillers.

 Clinical lineage